Try: Ontario salmon licence non-resident ice fishing

 Quick Answer

 A Ontario fishing licence costs $26.57 for residents.
 Canadian residents under 18 can fish free with valid government-issued ID.
 Sport fishing limits apply.
-Purchase online at Hunt & Fish Ontario.
+Purchase through Hunt & Fish Ontario and check local rules before you fish.

 Map of Ontario showing province boundaries and geographic outline